isc-projects/stork/doc/troubleshooting.rst

 :Issue:       The values in ``/etc/stork/server.env`` were changed,
               but ``stork-server`` does not noticed the changes.
 :Solution 1.: Restart the daemon.
-:Solution 2.: Send the SIGHUP signal to the daemon.
+:Solution 2.: Send the SIGHUP signal to the ``stork-server`` process.
 :Explanation: ``stork-server`` reads configurations at startup or after receiving the SIGHUP signal.

 --------------